Sunday, March 27, 2011

 Nonetheless, the U.S. should have lost this game 4-0.
 The Argies kept coming and coming and coming.
 I don't know what the possession percentage was, but if you told me it was 70-30 Argentina, I'd believe it.

 It was only through heroic defending that the scoreboard did not show that we got shellacked.
 Even on the Argentina goal: Just before the half, Messi set up DiMaria, and Howard (easily the most popular U.S. player last night, though our being in New Jersey may have had something to do with that) ended up making 2 amazing saves; unfortunately, a 3rd was required, and before he had a chance to get up and grab the rebound, Cambiasso slam-dunked it in.
-The goal was no fluke, very well-earned.
+The goal was no fluke, it was very well-earned.

 I can't say that about our goal.
 The New York Red Bulls were missing half their roster due to international duty or injuries (including Thierry Henry), and one of them was Juan Agudelo, the 18-year-old Colombian-born, Barnegat, New Jersey (Shore)-raised Red Bull, who came on in the 2nd half for the useless Jermaine Jones, and took advantage of Argentine goalie Sergio Romero's inability to hang onto a Maurice Edu shot, and dinked it in for the equaliser.